marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/assembly.md

 - How are the plates intended to be stacked?
 - How are the plate oriented (flipped)?

-Having and understanding of exactly how the detector should be configued will ensure a straightforwards assembly process.
+Having and understanding of exactly how the detector should be configured will ensure a straightforwards assembly process.

 #### Step 1: Workbench Setup
 {: .fw-700 }

 Before we move forwards with breakdown of a detector, ensure that your workbench is appropriately setup for detector disassembly.
-Clean the bench with q quick isopropanol wipe, and (optionally, but reccomended) place and tape down a clean sheet of aluminum foil.
+Clean the bench with quick isopropanol wipe, and (optionally, but recommended) place and tape down a clean sheet of aluminum foil.
   <br />
   <p align:center style="width:60%; margin: auto;">
     <img src="/assets/img/disassembly_webp/1_cleaning.webp" />